 If you’ve been trying to get pregnant with no success after one year, or if you’re over age 35 or older and have been trying for at least six months, then it may be time to see your OB/GYN or a fertility specialist.

-Your OB/GYN or fertility specialist can conduct testing on you and your partner to determine what may be preventing pregnancy.
+Once you have established this relationship, and your doctor concurs that you might be suffering from infertility, he or she will conduct testing on you and your partner to determine what may be preventing pregnancy.

 Depending on the underlying problem, many fertility issues can be treated with medication, hormone treatments, or surgery.

-Infertility can also be treated through assisted reproductive technology (ART) methods that have high pregnancy success rates.
-These treatments include:
+Infertility can be treated through assisted reproductive technology (ART) methods that have high pregnancy success rates.

 According to the Mayo Clinic, IUI is a type of artificial insemination where “sperm that have been washed and concentrated are placed directly in your uterus around the time your ovary releases one or more eggs to be fertilized.”